 - Refactor/re-architect Move an application and modify its architecture by taking full advantage of cloud-native features to improve agility, performance, and scalability.
 This typically involves porting the operating system and database.
 Example: Migrate your onpremises Oracle database to the Amazon Aurora PostgreSQL-Compatible Edition. - Replatform (lift and reshape) Move an application to the cloud, and introduce some level of optimization to take advantage of cloud capabilities.
 Example: Migrate your on-premises Oracle database to Amazon Relational Database Service (Amazon RDS) for Oracle in the AWS Cloud. - Repurchase (drop and shop) Switch to a different product, typically by moving from a traditional license to a SaaS model.
 Example: Migrate your customer relationship management (CRM) system to Salesforce.com. - Rehost (lift and shift) Move an application to the cloud without making any changes to take advantage of cloud capabilities.
 Example: Migrate your on-premises Oracle database to Oracle on an EC2 instance in the AWS Cloud. - Relocate (hypervisor-level lift and shift) Move infrastructure to the cloud without purchasing new hardware, rewriting applications, or modifying your existing operations.
-You migrate servers from an on-premises platform to a cloud service for the same platform.
-Example: Migrate a Microsoft Hyper-V application to AWS. - Retain (revisit) Keep applications in your source environment.
+This migration scenario is specific to VMware Cloud on AWS, which supports virtual machine (VM) compatibility and workload portability between your on-premises environment and AWS.
+You can use the VMware Cloud Foundation technologies from your on-premises data centers when you migrate your infrastructure to VMware Cloud on AWS.
+Example: Relocate the hypervisor hosting your Oracle database to VMware Cloud on AWS. - Retain (revisit) Keep applications in your source environment.
 These might include applications that require major refactoring, and you want to postpone that work until a later time, and legacy applications that you want to retain, because there's no business justification for migrating them.